atauenis/prkiller-ng/Readme.md

   - ErrorSound - Disable, Beep, SpeakerBeep, Asterisk, Exclamination, Hand or Question
   - Other - integer, string or boolean values

-If the program is running on a removable device, such as flash drive, manually specify `Language=.\prkiller-ng.ini` line in configuration file to allow Process Killer NG run with any drive letter on different machines.

 ## Differences from version 1.4.2 by \_\_alex:

 * Supports only Windows 7 and up (32-bit, 64-bit).
 Optimized for Windows 8.1 (64-bit) and up.